dariodjuric/bookmark-breeze/CONTRIBUTING.md

 - Follow existing patterns in the codebase
 - Run `pnpm format` before committing

+## Releasing (Maintainers)

+To create a new release:

+1. Ensure you're on `main` with a clean working directory
+2. Run the release script: `./make-release.sh <major|minor|patch>`
+3. Push the commit and tag: `git push && git push --tags`
+4. Upload `package.zip` to the Chrome Web Store

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.